andriikovalov/navkolo/README.md

 The test configuration will be served from the local web server from python.

+### Publishing new version

+1. Make a change, build minified js file and and test it locally
+2. Update version in `package.json`
+3. Run `npm publish`
+4. Add a version tag in git

 ## License

 This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.